 A student must be in class at least four periods to get credit for attendance that day.
 Attendance may be considered in relation to a student's participation in extra -curricular activities and/or events.
-In accordance with P.I.A.A. regulations, Farrell High School will adhere to the following statement: "If you are absent from school during a semester for a total of 20 or more school days, you will lose your eligibility until you have been in attendance for a
+In accordance with P.I.A.A. regulations, Farrell High School will adhere to the following statement: "If you are absent from school during a semester for a total of 20 or more school days, you will lose your eligibility until you have been in attendance for a 7 total of 45 school days following your 20th day of absence."

-ABSENCES AND MAKE-UP WORK (VACATION, ILLNESS, ETC.) Students are to be given the same amount of days as they were legally absent to make up all missed assignments and work.
+ABSENCES AND MAKE-UP WORK (VACATION, ILLNESS, ETC.)

+Students are to be given the same amount of days as they were legally absent to make-up all missed assignments and work.
 For any absence over five (5) days, students will be given a maximum of five (5) consecutive days to turn in all work and assignments.
 When missing days for vacations, class trips, etc., students are responsible for gathering assignments and working out a make-up schedule with their teachers prior to departure.
 Failure to take proper responsibility may result in receiving no credit for missed work.
 Note: Students missing ten (10) or more consecutive days may be withdrawn from the Farrell Area Schools District.
-If a medical excuse is provided homebound instruction may be considered on a per student basis.
+If a medical excuse is provided, homebound instruction may be considered on a per student basis.